chingachleung/Chinese_Hate_Speech-Baseline-/README.md

 The goal of this project to is extract different features from a a tsv file that contains tweets and their label, which will be saved to a csv file.
 MI and logic regression will be run on the csv file to get the relevant scores.
 The clustering files are used to produce a cluster file that contains certain words for use in feature.extraction.py

-Please downlaod the Chinese w2v corpus in here: https://ai.tencent.com/ailab/nlp/en/embedding.html
+Please downlaod the Chinese w2v corpus in here: https://ai.tencent.com/ailab/nlp/en/embedding.html Please also feel free to use other smaller Chinese embedding corpora since loading this corpus takes quite a while.

 # util.py
 contains 5 functions which will be used in other files